Skip to the main content

 • Minimum Education 6 years post-secondary

-In Alberta, the minimum education requirement for psychologists is a master's degree.
+In Alberta, the minimum education requirement for psychologists is a master’s degree.
 It must include the coursework required to register with the College of Alberta Psychologists.
-It may be a Master of Arts (MA), Master of Counselling (MC), Master of Science (M.Sc.) or Master of Education (M.Ed.) degree as long as it includes the courses required to be a Registered Psychologist.
+It may be a Master of Arts (MA), Master of Counselling (MC), Master of Science (M.Sc.) or Master of Education (M.Ed.) degree.
+Regardless of the specific degree, it must include the specific courses required to work as a Registered Psychologist.

-In most provinces (and American states), a psychologist must have at least a doctoral degree (PhD, PsyD or EdD) in a relevant aspect of psychology.
+In most other provinces (and American states), a psychologist must have at least a doctoral degree (PhD, PsyD, or EdD) in a relevant aspect of psychology.
 Most clinical psychologists have a doctoral degree in clinical psychology.
 Those who specialize in fields such as clinical neuropsychology may have further training.

 Related Education